top of page

 Rewriting the Echo

-That old phrase may still surface from time to time.
-Healing doesn’t mean it never shows up again—it means it no longer gets the final word.
+Healing doesn't mean that old phrase never surfaces again.
+It means it no longer gets the final word.

 My best today is enough for today.
 Trying matters.
-Growth is happening, even if I can’t see it yet.
+Growth is happening, even when I can't see it yet.

-If you’re in a season of unlearning harmful messages and rebuilding a kinder inner voice, you don’t have to do that work alone.
-Coaching can be a place where effort is honored, progress is celebrated, and growth is met with compassion.
+If you're in a season of unlearning harmful messages and rebuilding a kinder relationship with yourself, coaching can be a place where your effort is honored, your progress is celebrated, and your growth is met with compassion — not conditions.

 Comments